Maybe it’s just us, but my spouse and I can never agree on how to set the thermostat.

-Far better for us (and the unit!) to agree on a middle temperature and then leave the AC to do it’s thing.
-We’ll be happier not constantly “fixing” the other person’s adjustments to the temperature and the unit won’t have to work as hard, making it more energy efficient and extending its lifespan.
+Far better for us (and the unit!) to agree on a middle temperature and then leave the AC to do its thing.
+We’ll be happier not constantly “fixing” each other’s temperature adjustments and the unit won’t have to work as hard, making it more energy-efficient and extending its lifespan.

 Downsides of a fluctuating temperature